georgegg/Aesthetics-oDesk/README.md

 -- Online job posting accept budget of 5 usd minimum (for fixed price jobs), while through the API less budget can be accepted?!

--- Message center: when sending messages via API messages appear well in oDesk site but for some reason they are delivered with new lines ("\n") replaced by breaks (<br />).
+-- Message center: when sending messages via API messages appear well in oDesk site but for some reason they are delivered with new lines ("\n") replaced by breaks (br).

 <b>more coming ... </b>